rjpcasalino/blog_bt/src/posts/2020-05-10-COBOL:_A_Brief_Introduction.md

 Let's go over a few things before moving on.
 You might have noticed COBOL levels: <mark>01</mark> or <mark>05</mark>.

 > These levels tell the COBOL compiler how to associate, or group, fields in the record.
 Level 01 is a special case, and is reserved for the record level;  the 01 level is the name of the record.
 Levels from 02 to 49 are all "equal" (level 2 is no more significant than level 3), but there is a hierarchy to the structure.
-Any field listed in a lower level (higher number) is subordinate to a field or group in a higher level (lower number).<sup><a href="#sup1">[1]</a></sup>
+Any field listed in a lower level (higher number) is subordinate to a field or group in a higher level (lower number).<sup id="fnref:1"><a href="#sup1">[1]</a></sup>

 Sometimes you'll see levels incremented by 3 or 5.
 It's programmer preference.
 I hear some organizations have standards regarding such matters.